super-linter/super-linter/docs/descriptors/xml_xmllint.md

 ## Configuration

+### xmllint configuration

+- xmllint has no known capability to configure custom rules
+- xmllint has no known capability to inline-disable rules

+### Super-linter configuration

 | Variable | Description | Default value |
 | ----------------- | -------------- | -------------- |
 | VALIDATE_XML | Activate or deactivate xmllint | `true` |